Transcript: Episode 8 :We're Very Experienced

 Aly: Zee-o has retreated back into the cab of the truck and is reading the romance novel.

-Austin: Cassidy walks around to the side of the truck that Emma's on and calls up
+Sydney: Cassidy walks around to the side of the truck that Emma's on and calls up

-Austin (as Cassidy): Hey I'm gonna go look for supplies and maybe a snack or a drink.
+Sydney (as Cassidy): Hey I'm gonna go look for supplies and maybe a snack or a drink.
 Uh you want to come join?
 Or you want to hang out here with Zee-o or you got something else you want to see?
 I know this is your - Is this your first time seeing a town that's not yours?

 Cameron (as Emma): Yeah.
 It doesn't look super different besides the trees~.